 A hazard may be an object (tools, equipment, machinery, materials) or a person (when distracted, mentally/physically incapable).
 It's important to know a hazard is only one part in the "accident formula" described.
 It takes a hazard and exposure before an accident can occur.

-The first step in controlling workplace hazards is to first identify them.
-We want to determine what hazards are present.
+The first step in controlling workplace hazards is to first identify them to determine what hazards are present.
 You want to know what a hazard looks like, what kind of accidents might it cause, and how severe the resulting injuries might be.

 One way to identify hazards is to perform a safety inspection.
 Safety inspections should do more than simply identify hazardous conditions.
 They should provide useful data for the purpose of effective analysis and evaluation of the safety management system.
 Sounds complicated, but it's really not.

 There are five basic methods you can use to identify workplace hazards before an accident occurs:

 You may not be the person conducting the safety inspection in your workplace, but if you understand what it is, you might be able to provide valuable information as a part of the process.

 Occasionally, students ask what is considered a "recognized" hazard in the workplace.
 As described in OSHA's Field Compliance Manual, recognition of a hazard is established on the basis of industry recognition, employer recognition, or "common sense" recognition criteria.
 Let's take a closer look at these three categories to better understand what OSHA means.

 Throughout our courses we argue that "common sense" is a dangerous concept in safety.
 Employers should not assume that accidents in the workplace are the result of a lack of common sense.

 Another important question to ask about the nature of a hazard relates to whether it was "foreseeable."
 A hazard for which OSHA issues a citation must be reasonably foreseeable.
 All the factors which could cause a hazard need not be present in the same place at the same time in order to prove foreseeability of the hazard; e.g., an explosion need not be imminent.